 The Japanese seesaw toy: (Left and Middle left) The device.
 (Middle Right and Right) The replaceable release mechanism: by using different configurations we can modify the release of fluid, therefore the refractory period.

 The seesaw in action!
-This is the periodic behaviour we can expect, if the release in almost complete and the refiill is not very fast, so the system fully recovers its initial position.
+This is the periodic behaviour we can expect, if the release in almost complete and the refill is not very fast, so the system fully recovers its initial position.

 The seesaw in action!
 This is the WT expected periodic behaviour if the release in almost total and the refill is not very fast, allowing full recovery.